meril27/WDM_EXP3/README.md

 ### Result:
-Hence, the GSP algorithm successfully identified frequent sequential patterns of lengths for the given dataset based on the specified minimum support threshold.
+Hence, the GSP algorithm successfully identified frequent sequential patterns of lengths for the given dataset based on the specified minimum support threshold using python.